solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-40.md

 [Refer to video by Trefor Bazett: Deriving the Change-of-Basis formula](https://www.youtube.com/watch?v=njvTyIWtxrE)

-## Writing a vector in a new basis: Projection vector method (Only for 90° bases)
+## Projection vector method (Only for 90° bases)
+> The goal is to write a vector in a new basis.

 [Refer to lecture form Imperial College London: Changing basis](https://www.coursera.org/learn/linear-algebra-machine-learning/lecture/AN3cB/changing-basis)